DeanCording/node-red-contrib-persist/README.md

 **Fig. 3:** Node properties of the persist configuration node

 Fig. 3 shows the configuration of the persist configuration node.
 The filename may be given with a path (e.g. ~/.node-red/persistence.json).
-It is important, that the file system is writable.
-Otherwise an error is thrown.
-This can be examined via the debug message panel.
+It is important, that the file system is writable, otherwise an error is thrown.
+See also section [Error handling](#error_handling).
-In the case that this file does not exist, is will be generated.
-Also, the file may be edited due to it's plain ASCII character of the JSON contents.
-A changed file contents can be activated by restarting the flow before the next storing interval has elapsed and the file is overwritten.
+In the case that this file does not exist, it is generated.

 The contents of the file is a JSON object containing the persistence data.
 An example for the file contents is:
 `{"myPersistence":{"_msgid":"3f99dd02.975182","topic":"","payload":"Rhett Nowed"}}`

+Also, the file may be edited due to it's plain ASCII character of the JSON contents.
+A changed file contents can be activated by
+* restarting the flow, or
+* initiate a replay via the left button at the `persist out` node before the next storing interval has elapsed and the manually changed file is overwritten.

 #### Node configuraton of the `persist in` and `persist out` node